 Digestion of Fats

 The digestion of fats begins in the mouth, where lingual lipase starts to break down triglycerides.
-However, most fat digestion occurs in the small intestine.
+Even so, most fat digestion occurs in the small intestine.
 When fat enters the small intestine, it stimulates the release of bile from the gallbladder.
 Bile emulsifies the fat, breaking it into smaller droplets that are easier for enzymes to digest.

 Absorption and Transport of Fats